Synclyn/.github/profile/README.md

 # Welcome to Synclyn - Your App Hosting Service! 🚀

-Synclyn is the app hosting service that is changing the way developers host applications forever.
-With Synclyn, you can effortlessly upload, launch, and share apps without the need for your own servers.
-It has never been easier to host your projects and software while providing users with the best ping in every region.
+Synclyn is the app hosting service developed by [XO-6](https://xo-6.studio) that will change the way developers host applications forever.
+With Synclyn, you can effortlessly upload, launch and share applications without the need for your own servers.
+It's never been easier to host your projects and software while providing the best ping to users in every region.

 ## Why Synclyn?